tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 Note that in the first flight, Truncate(ClientHello1) is hashed directly, but in the second flight, ClientHello1 is hashed and then reinjected as a "message_hash" message, as described in {{the-transcript-hash}}.
+Note that the "message_hash" will be hashed with the negotiated function, which may or may match the hash associated with the PSK.
+This is consistent with how the transcript is calculated for the rest of the handshake.

 #### Processing Order